JacquesCarette/Drasil/wiki/Contributor's-Guide.md

 ## Editing this Wiki

 We do not use the same web-based workflow that most GitHub repositories follow.
 Rather, we carry a copy of our wiki _in_ our repo.
 Specifically, in the `./wiki/` folder. **To edit this wiki, please use the standard "commit and PR" workflow we follow, as with everything else in the repo.** The benefit of this approach is that we can review wiki changes through the PR workflow and tie them to tickets filed about the wiki.

-## Important Notes (Windows Users read this!)
-- If you are using the Git Bash App (on Windows), you will need to enable UTF-8 Encoding.
-See **Unicode Support (Important)** under **Windows** in [New Workspace Setup](https://github.com/JacquesCarette/Drasil/wiki/New-Workspace-Setup#windows) for details on how to do this.
-This is required because unicode symbols are in the Drasil source code.
-This is how Drasil handles Greek letters.

 # In-Depth Guide to Drasil